 - The sale of homes under false pretenses (“blockbusting”)

 - Different amenities and/or accommodations for different people

 - Refusal to purchase or make a loan

 - Refusal to make mortgage loan information available

 - Threatening or interfering with Fair Housing rights

-In explaining the Fair Housing act for Los Angeles buyers and sellers, we definitely have to address who is protected.
+In explaining the Fair Housing act for Riverside buyers and sellers, we definitely have to address who is protected.
 Currently, there are seven categories of protection under this Act: